-During my careful review of the existing scientific literature on nutrition, health, and longevity, I’ve been overwhelmingly convinced that a diet that is mostly vegan with small amounts of appropriately raised fish and eggs is best in the long term.￼￼ despite the fact that the evidence clearly indicates that in large population studies that those who consume a small amount of fish have better health outcomes than those who are strict vegans, many otherwise educated and rational people still think going fully vegan is the platinum level.
-I am calling this the omnivore’s conundrum as an homage to Michael Pollan’s excellent book The Omnivore’s Dilemma￼.
+During my review of the existing scientific literature on nutrition, health, and longevity, I’ve been overwhelmingly convinced that a diet that is mostly vegan with small amounts of appropriately raised fish and eggs is best in the long term for a large majority of people (although I will concede that the number of outliers could be quite sizable and is an area that deserves much further study)￼.￼￼ Despite the fact that the evidence clearly indicates that, in large population studies, those who consume a small amount of fish have better health outcomes than those who are strict vegans, many otherwise educated and rational people still think going fully vegan is the platinum level diet.

-I watch the Game Changers documentary on Netflix yesterday.
+I watched the Game Changers documentary on Netflix recently.
 I found it really interesting and enjoyable.
 I was curious what James Wilks was going to say about vitamin B 12.
 For some reason, I expected him to say that you could get it from eating dirt.
-However, in the less than one minute he spent on the subject, he concluded that vegans (as well as probably most of the rest of the population) should be taking a vitamin B 12 supplement.￼￼
+However, in the less than one minute he spent on the subject, he concluded that vegans (as well as probably most of the rest of the population) should be taking a vitamin B12 supplement.￼￼

-One of the things that struck me while watching the documentary was that even fatty fish contained constituents with known detrimental effects.
-By detrimental effects, I mean that something else associated with the animal proteins caused alterations to physiology that were associated with inflammation.￼ I will circle back around and add details and citations here later.￼ The￼ perspective of both the film producers and the experts they interviewed seem to be leaning in the direction of “just don’t eat this stuff at all.￼”
+One of the things that struck me while watching the documentary was the insistence that even fatty fish contained constituents with known detrimental effects.
+By detrimental effects, I mean that something else associated with the animal proteins caused alterations to physiology that were associated with inflammation.￼ specifically, heme iron￼.
+The￼ perspective of both the film producers and the experts they interviewed seem to be leaning in the direction of “just don’t eat this stuff at all ever.￼”

 However, I cannot reconcile population studies that indicate a diet that contains a small amount of fish is better than a pure vegan diet with research that does not include population studies and suggests otherwise.
 To accept this position in the absence of large population studies validating the concept would be in violation of Dr. Valter Longo’s five pillars of longevity.￼￼￼